401 North First Street

 The Gallery’s Function

 The Sandzén Gallery exhibits artwork by its namesake, Birger Sandzén throughout the year.
-The Gallery also exhibits works from its collection and presents art by guest artists and through traveling exhibitions.
+Works from its permanent collection, historic and loaned exhibitions, as well as active contemporary artists are also displayed.

-The Gallery features special programs, chamber music concerts, poetry readings, gallery talks and special member events.
+Special programs, chamber music concerts, poetry readings, gallery talks and special member events are also a part of the yearly calendar.

 The Gallery also actively loans paintings, prints, drawings and sculpture from the permanent collection for exhibitions in galleries and museums nationwide.